De-VANG/De-VANG/README.md

 - 👋 Hi, I’m @De-VANG
 - 👀 I’m interested in Learning New Things
-- 🌱 I’m currently learning Java Script
+- 🌱 I’m currently learning AI and ML
 - 💞️ I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me Email: devangbhatnagar12@gamil.com